corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 ```
 {: .languare-r}

 Check the results in your environment pane they should be modified.
+This is an example of how we can modify vectors but there are many different ways to address and manipulate vectors based on your required output.

 {: .language-r}